Kansas Angler

 Check reports from Kansas Anglers for reports from Cheney

-CHENEY RESERVOIR FISHING REPORT -
+CHENEY RESERVOIR FISHING REPORT - Need a Map? -

-Last Updated: 6/12/2013
+Last Updated: 2/12/2021

-BAITS, LOCATION, METHODS
+SPECIES RATING SIZE BAITS, LOCATION, METHODS

-All KDWPT fisheries districts are offering a fishing newsletter that can be sent out to all that want it.
+Fishing Newsletter All KDWPT fisheries districts are offering a fishing newsletter that can be sent out to all that want it.
 The newsletters are aimed at keeping anglers informed about fishing opportunities and information in their areas of interest.
 The first few editions of the Cheney Fisheries District have been completed and are ready for distribution.

 Zebra Mussels

 Zebra mussels can be found attached to rocks lakewide.
-Zebra mussel veligers are too small to be seen with the unaided eye and they can be found in boat livewells, minnow buckets, boat bilges, water toys and anything else that is capable of holding even a small amount of water.
+Zebra mussel veligers are too small to be seen with the unaided eye and they can be found in boat livewells, minnow buckets, boat bilges, water toys, and anything else that is capable of holding even a small amount of water.
 Be sure to drain all equipment before leaving the lake to avoid moving veligers to other waters.
-THIS INCLUDES MINNOW BUCKETS, BOAT LIVEWELLS AND BILGES!!!
+THIS INCLUDES MINNOW BUCKETS, BOAT LIVEWELLS, AND BILGES!!!

 Click HERE to learn how to prevent the spread of zebra mussels.